Complete Financial Questionnaire

 You don’t need to worry about insomnia and narcolepsy as long as there is no underlying medical condition.

-But sleep apnoea is a serious condition that the insurers underwrite strictly.
+However, sleep apnea is a serious condition that insurers underwrite strictly.

-As a result, if you have the condition and need life insurance, you should work closely with a specialist insurance broker.
+As a result, if you have sleep apnea and need life insurance, you should work closely with an experience, specialist insurance advisor who know which companies are most understanding of sleep apnea.

 If you have sleep apnea and attempt to get life insurance independently, you may waste a lot of time and end up with nothing but decline letters.